 Sustainable Garden: Going Beyond the Basic Colors

 That being said, gardening with a purpose may at first sound complicated and intimidating.
 Now, you may find it difficult to imagine how you’re going to squeeze tending plants in your busy life.
 But as suggested by Eco Peanut, there’s no need to make drastic changes.
 Start small.
 And as you get started, expect to be engaged in a long-term commitment that doesn’t bring heartaches, just simple joys.

-Shrubs and trees are good starters.
+Shrubs and trees are good starters and easy to buy online.
 One way to maintain the colors in your garden is to start with shrubs.
 One of the most popular shrubs among gardeners is witch hazel, not only for the colorful and fragrant flowers it brings during winter but also for the other benefits it comes along with.
 It is known for its herbal uses as its leaves and bark extracts can also be used for insect bites, swelling, and inflammation.

 Maintaining the colors in your garden all year round can be challenging.
 As late spring is oftentimes the most awaited season for flowers to showcase their beauty, don’t let the dull winter steal the life of your plants.
 Another reason to fall in love with witch hazel is that it is resistant to pests and definitely low-maintenance.

 Lavender evergreen shrub is also a fantastic choice.
 You won’t just be pleased with the shades of purple or pink blooms in the summer, but it will also serve as a natural insect repellent because of its scent.
 Lavender essential oils are in demand for their therapeutic benefits and growing them right in your yard can be rewarding.